-The following tables and accompanying narrative disclosure set forth information about the compensation expected to be provided to our executive officers during the years ended December 31, 2015 and 2016.
-These executive officers, who include our principal executive officer and who we expect to be the two most highly-compensated executive officers (other than our principal executive officer) serving as executive officers as of December 31, 2016, were:
+The following tables and accompanying narrative disclosure set forth information about the compensation provided to our executive officers during the years ended December 31, 2014 and 2015.
+These executive officers, who include our principal executive officer and who we expect to be the two most highly-compensated executive officers (other than our principal executive officer) serving as executive officers as of December 31, 2015, were:

-- Hamza Suria, President, Chief Executive Officer and Director; - Matthew Moyle, Chief Scientific Officer; and - Marco Londei, Chief Medical Officer.
+- Hamza Suria, President, Chief Executive Officer and Director; - Robert E. Hoffman, our Chief Financial Officer; and - · Marco Londei, Chief Development Officer.